-Route 53 earns its name because DNS runs on port 53 and it is the DNS service for AWS.
+Route 53 earns its name because DNS runs on port 53.
 Route53 is an authoritative DNS service so it will translate domain names to IP addresses.
 Each domain is called a hosted zone.
 A record set is a rule within the hosted zone.
 Route53 does three functions:

 - Register domain names